 In 2015, CEER developed a strategic high-level paper outlining the framework of the key characteristics of well-functioning retail energy markets.
-In 2016 and 2017, European energy regulators have committed to continue the development of a forward-looking framework for evaluating the performance of retail energy markets and to prepare a roadmap to 2025 well-functioning retail markets.
-The development of this roadmap aimed at competitive, reliable and innovative retail markets is part of our pledge to realise our 2020 Vision for Europe's energy consumers, a commitment also expressed in ACER's Bridge to 2025: Conclusions Paper.
+In 2016, European energy regulators have committed to continue the development of a forward-looking framework for evaluating the performance of retail energy markets and to prepare a roadmap to 2025 well-functioning retail markets.
+The development of this roadmap aimed at competitive, reliable and innovative retail markets is part of our pledge to realise the 2020 Vision, a commitment also expressed in ACER's Bridge to 2025: Conclusions Paper.